 Logging and telemetry are often confused in software development.
 However, logging is used to diagnose errors and code flow, whereas telemetry focuses on your product’s real-world use.
 Once a project is released, you need telemetry enabled to collect all that raw data that becomes valuable analytics.

 Telemetry is an essential part of the rapidly growing field of IoT.
 It allows remote devices to communicate with a central server over the internet.
 This data can be transmitted via computer networks, satellites, cables, and infrared technology.

-Usage of Telemetry
+Applications of Telemetry Monitoring

 Telemetry Monitoring Tools

 Telemetry combines two words: tele (distance) and meter (measurement).
 Telemetry as a monitoring practice involves:

 - Collecting data from sensors or devices in the field.